emilywenger/real_backdoor/README.md

 `tensoflow >= 2.0`
 `cuda >= 9.0`

-### Using the script
+### Using the code

+1. Clone this repository wherever you choose.

+2. Download the object recognition dataset __into the cloned folder__.
+The data can be found at this link:

-To train a physical backdoored model, simply run the command `python3 train.py`.
+2. To train a physical backdoored model, simply run the command `python3 train.py`.
 You can add flags (specified in train.py) to customize the teacher model, etc.